RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

   effect on cancellations of Airbnb bookings in Copenhagen.
 hero: images/screenshot-2020-09-19-at-21.49.07.png
 ---
-*This article explains the process of creating the timeline analysis and extracting subsequent findings, as part of the MSc.
-Thesis: "Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen"*
+*This article is based on the MSc.
+Thesis: "Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen".
+It explains the process of creating the timeline analysis and extracting subsequent findings.*

 The timeline is designed as an interactive prototype, displaying official news from five selected countries, booking cancellation peaks during the COVID-19 timeframe, and the Airbnb response to the events.
 It sets to explore the timeframe at a granular level, from the perspective of international news stories related to the event, and the potential effect on cancellations of Airbnb bookings in Copenhagen.